nestor-pineda/React-The-Burger/README.md

 We have been working using the Agile methodology.
 Each of us had a different task, but we all contributed and helped one another.

+We have created a database that accepts the registration of users.
+Each user can make a reservation after being logged in.
+Then the user can access the dashboard to cancel the reservation and edit their profile information.

 For this project we've used:

  - React JS